 - The nematode Caenorhabditis elegans consists of males and hermaphrodites instead of males and females.
 In the event that a hermaphrodite cannot find a male to mate with, it can self-fertilize.

-- Fungi have over 36,000 sexes, but only two are needed at any one time to reproduce.
+- Fungi have over 36,000 sexes, (technically called mating types - think sex-lite) but only two are needed at any one time to reproduce.

 - The white-throated sparrow (Zonotrichia albicollis) is moving towards four genders.
 Males and females are either white-striped or tan-striped.
 White-striped males are big philanderers that don't care for their young, butt into others' territory and have high testosterone.
 White-striped females are aggressive nymphomaniacs who palm off the child-rearing responsibility onto their mates.
 They're monogamous, though.
 They always mate with tan-striped birds and the tan-striped birds are more devoted parents, less aggressive and not as horny.
 And it looks like the chromosome responsible for these differences is turning into a sex chromosome.